Shabzynana/UserOrgApi/README.md

 - Express.js
 - Prisma

-## more information on usuage coming soon
+## more information on usage coming soon